Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Introduction

 \subsection{Acknowledgements.}

 We would like to thank Chris Wendl for helpful correspondences and for pointing out an error in an earlier version of Lemma \ref{ker-coker-final}.
 We would also like to thank Eleny Ionel for a careful reading of an earlier version of this paper and for several useful suggestions on improving the exposition.
 We are also grateful to Aleksander Doan, Sridhar Venkatesh and Thomas Walpuski for useful discussions.
-Finally, the authors would like to thank their advisor John Pardon for his constant support and encouragement.
+Moreover, the authors would like to thank their Ph.D. advisor John Pardon for his constant support and encouragement.
+Finally, the authors thank the referees for their meticulous reading and suggestions, which improved the exposition substantially.